NewDoc vs Doccy

 What's the difference between NewDoc and Doccy?

 NewDoc bulk-bills every consultation it offers at $0 for eligible Medicare cardholders, with the eScript and any same-visit referral or certificate included.
 Operating hours are generally 8 am to 11 pm most days, with availability varying day to day.
-Doccy is private-pay only and operates 24/7 via a form-based flow — its headline product is medical certificates from $12.90 for a 1-day certificate; per-product prices for prescriptions and specialist referrals are not publicly displayed on its services page.
+Doccy is private-pay only and operates 24/7 via a form-based flow: its certificates are $12.90 (1-day) or $28 (2-5 days).
+A specialist referral shows a $32 price but is marked 'coming soon', and prescriptions, weight loss, and blood tests are also listed as 'coming soon' with no live price.

 Both services use AHPRA-registered practitioners.
 NewDoc states it uses FRACGP-qualified Australian-trained general practitioners only.
 Doccy describes its practitioners as AHPRA-registered doctors but does not publicly itemise its training mix.
 For Medicare-eligible patients within NewDoc's operating window, NewDoc is structurally cheaper for anything bulk-billed; outside those hours Doccy may be the only one of the two available.